WajidAkbar-1/WajidAkbar-1/README.md

 Here are some ideas to get you started:

+- 🔭
+From Khyber Agency
-- 🔭 Studing CUI ATD
+Studing CUI ATD

 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...